 ONSITE REQUIREMENTS: This position will require onsite work in conjunction with Studio Theatre’s remote work policy.

-SCHEDULE DESCRIPTION: This position requires occasional weekend and evening work to support evening shows, tech rehearsals, and artist emergencies.
+SCHEDULE DESCRIPTION: This position requires scheduled move in orientations and evening work to support evening shows, tech rehearsals, and artist emergencies.
 Position will have “on call” shifts on some weekends, holidays, and evenings.

 POSITION SUMMARY